 The underlying field survey data used in Buylova's (2018) study provided further insights into education challenges.
 Among the 209 respondents, 17% did not correctly identify their home as being in or out of the tsunami zone.
-Most of those who responded incorrectly (16%) identified their house as outside the tsunami zone, although their house was actually inside the tsunami zone.
+Most of those who responded incorrectly identified their house as outside the tsunami zone, although their house was actually inside the tsunami zone.
 Only a small portion of the residents identified themselves as secondary homeowners (5% respondents), and no significant difference was observed in perceptions or in plans between the two groups.
 Continued tsunami education and outreach are critically important for local residents as well as visitors in order to build the necessary culture of awareness needed to survive such a disaster; education and outreach can be achieved through awareness programs at local, state, and federal levels.

 Displaced population: Given the near-complete destruction of buildings within the tsunami zone (Table 3-8), planners should assume that all people who were in the area impacted by the tsunami and who successfully evacuated will need short-term (days to weeks) and perhaps even longer-term shelter (weeks to months for permanent residents who previously resided in the tsunami zone).
 The large influx of temporary visitors in the summertime will increase demands on mass care facilities, placing even greater strain on local, state, and federal emergency managers.
+A major concern identified for Lincoln County is the potentially large number of people outside of community boundaries who will also be impacted by the earthquake and tsunami.
+Given how spread out many of these people are, a major challenge for emergency managers will be figuring out how to get supplies to pockets of people, while also endeavoring to evacuate many of these people to centralized locations where emergency shelters are established.
+Key to this process is to ensure that these people are well prepared and hence are "two-week" ready to ensure they can survive the aftermath until help arrives.